openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let process: String
 ```

-**Description:** The process of the application.
+**Function:** The process of the application.
 If not set, defaults to the package name.

 **Type:** String